UKy-GIS/awards/README.md

 - During the GiB event, quality photographs should be taken of the award winners.
 These photographs should be archived.
 - After the GiB event, the UGC Chair should send a congratulatory email to the winners.
 The email should include a link to the archived photographs and a recommendation that the winners add the award to their CVs with a provided citation.

-Recommendation: Create a release form the winners can sign to allow the department to use their photographs and content in promotional materials.
+**Recommendation:** Create a release form the winners can sign to allow the department to use their photographs and content in promotional materials.

 Previous [recipients](https://geography.as.uky.edu/geography-department-award-recipients) of the awards and grants.

 ## Undergraduate GiB awards

-> March 5, 2025: The Department of Geography voted to include the minor in Mapping and GIS, Urban Studies, and Geography in the eligibility for the awards.
-The Department also lowered the credit hours required for eligibility to 30 hours in undergraduate studies.
+> March 5, 2025: The Department of Geography voted to include the minor in Mapping and GIS, Urban Studies, and Geography in the eligibility for certain awards.
+The Department also lowered the credit hours required for eligibility for certain awards to 30 hours in undergraduate studies.

 The UGC is responsible for six awards presented at the annual GiB event.
 The Schwendeman award is based on GPA.
 The remaining five awards are based on nominations and are juried by the UGC.
 Award presentations at the GiB event are made by the UGC Chair and DUS.